nus-cs2103-AY2122S2/ip/docs/README.md

 Duke will add the todo to the task list

 ```
-You now have a total of 9 tasks in your list!
+You now have a total of 9 duke.tasks in your list!
 Subarashii!
 ```

 ### `event` - Add an event task

 Adds an event to the task list.
-Useful for tasks that happens on a specific date.
+Useful for duke.tasks that happens on a specific date.

 Example of usage: